elastic/kibana/src/plugins/data/server/server.api.md

 export { FieldDescriptor as IndexPatternFieldDescriptor }

-// Warning: (ae-missing-release-tag) "FieldFormatConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface FieldFormatConfig {
-    // (undocumented)
-    es?: boolean;
-    // Warning: (ae-forgotten-export) The symbol "FieldFormatId" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    id: FieldFormatId;
-    // (undocumented)
-    params: Record<string, any>;
-}

-// Warning: (ae-missing-release-tag) "fieldFormats" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const fieldFormats: {
-    FieldFormatsRegistry: typeof FieldFormatsRegistry;
-    FieldFormat: typeof FieldFormat;
-    BoolFormat: typeof BoolFormat;
-    BytesFormat: typeof BytesFormat;
-    ColorFormat: typeof ColorFormat;
-    DurationFormat: typeof DurationFormat;
-    IpFormat: typeof IpFormat;
-    NumberFormat: typeof NumberFormat;
-    PercentFormat: typeof PercentFormat;
-    RelativeDateFormat: typeof RelativeDateFormat;
-    SourceFormat: typeof SourceFormat;
-    StaticLookupFormat: typeof StaticLookupFormat;
-    UrlFormat: typeof UrlFormat;
-    StringFormat: typeof StringFormat;
-    TruncateFormat: typeof TruncateFormat;
-    HistogramFormat: typeof HistogramFormat;
-};

-// Warning: (ae-forgotten-export) The symbol "GetConfigFn" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "FieldFormatsGetConfigFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type FieldFormatsGetConfigFn = GetConfigFn;

 // Warning: (ae-missing-release-tag) "Filter" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public @deprecated (undocumented)